 It is likely that this community will experience the effects of climate change, whether through dry periods, heat waves, or extreme precipitation.
-Green infrastructure can improve communities' resiliency by helping manage flood risks, prepare for droughts, reduce urban heat island effects, and ultimately protect Bolton's shoreline.
+Green infrastructure (natural and nature-based solutions) can improve communities' resiliency by helping manage flood risks, prepare for droughts, reduce urban heat island effects, and ultimately protect Bolton's shoreline.
 Low impact, natural design solutions can also aid in community character and livability.
 This may include adding vegetation that supplies shade or improves habitat, all while providing cost savings both in terms of capital costs and/or the facilities or equipment's operation and maintenance costs.